Jatzek3/Chat/README.md

+ # Styling of the application is based on JavaScript Mastery youTube channel video "Build and Deploy a Realtime Chat Application - Socket.io, Node.js, and React.js "

 # To run Locally
  - Downoload/clone the repository
  - "npm install" dependencies
  - "npm start" to run locall server

 **Overview**